transparency-dev/incubator/vindex/README.md

 ## Status

 Known applications:
-  - there is a basic end-to-end application written that supports SumDB in [trillian-examples](https://github.com/google/trillian-examples/tree/master/experimental/vindex/cmd)
+  - [./cmd/sumdb/](./cmd/sumdb/) contains a binary that builds a verifiable index from the contents of the [Go SumDB](https://sum.golang.org/).
   - [./cmd/logandmap/](./cmd/logandmap/) contains a demo of running a [tlog-tiles][] log using [Tessera][], and keeping the contents of that log synced to a VIndex

 ## Milestones